A seven square degrees survey for galaxy-scale gravitational lenses with the HST imaging archive: Prospects for future space based all-sky surveys

+if we keep only the class "a" and class "b" candidates, i.e., the most secure systems.
+The error bars on the amplitude and index of the power law, given in parentheses, are the result of a least square fit, i.e. they correspond to the internal errors to the fit.
+We consider this fit as a way to interpolate between our 3 data points rather than any attempt to extrapolate the counts beyond the limiting depth of our survey.
 In Fig.~\ref{fig:lensingrate}, we also show the COSMOS number density of lenses, where only the 22 most secure systems are considered \citep[see Table~3 in ][]{faure2011}.
-The lensing rate is slightly higher in COSMOS as discussed in Section~\ref{sec:compa}, but still compatible with our empirical law.
-If we extrapolate our ACS lens counts to a 15~000 ${\rm deg}^2$ sky survey, we expect, following equation (1) (equation (2)) 34~030 (19~131), 128~892 (101~573), and 223~197 (202~170) lenses in optical surveys with depth of respectively I = 24.8~mag, 26.2~mag, 26.8~mag.
+The lensing rate is slightly higher in COSMOS as discussed in Section~\ref{sec:compa}, but still compatible with ours.

-The above counts are for the HST resolution in the I-band.
+We can use Eqs.~\ref{eq:all} and \ref{eq:dos} to predict the {\it minimum} lens counts in a 15~000 ${\rm deg}^2$ sky survey.
+Our estimates are given in Table~\ref{tab:lenscounts}.
+These counts are for the HST resolution in the I-band.
 Using these, we can attempt to estimate the number of strong lenses expected for a survey like Euclid \citep{Laureijs2011}.
-In order to do so, we have degraded our HST images of strong lenses to the Euclid resolution and sampling.
+To do so, we have degraded our HST images of strong lenses to the Euclid resolution and sampling.
 This leads to unchanged lens counts compared with the HST, owing to the rather large angular size of all our systems.
-The limiting magnitude of Euclid will be m=24.5 for the optical channel in the AB system.
-This 10-$\sigma$ limit translates into a 3-$\sigma$ limit of m=25.8.
-According to our equations (1) and (2), Euclid should therefore find 88~756 and 63~629 strong lenses, respectively.
+The limiting magnitude of Euclid will be $m=24.5$ for the optical channel in the AB system.
+This 10-$\sigma$ limit translates into a 3-$\sigma$ limit of $m=25.8$.
+According to Eqs.~\ref{eq:all} and \ref{eq:dos}, Euclid should therefore find 88~756 and 63~629 strong lenses, respectively (Table~\ref{tab:lenscounts}).

 It is not possible to provide precise lens counts per survey depth for our near-IR search, due to the many filters and exposure times applied.